0xmmo/codemancer/README.md

-# codemancer: Code with GPT-4 from your command line
+# codemancer: coding superpowers with GPT-4 in your command line 🧙‍♂️

 `codemancer` is a command line tool that uses the OpenAI API to generate code based on a given prompt and input file.
 You can use it to change code in-place or create new files.